williamhoos/testrepo/docs/source/sign_up.rst

 Sign-up (First-time users)
 ==========================

-As indicated in the left arm of the :ref:`Sign-up or sign-in workflow` description, the registration process for first-time PEER users is comprised of the following 8 steps:
+As indicated in the left arm of the :ref:`Sign-up or sign-in drawing` illustration, the registration process for first-time PEER users is comprised of the following 8 steps:

 .. _Register or login:

 Register or login selection
 ***************************

-At the conclusion of the initial engagement flow, first-time users arrive at sign-up or sign-in screen.
-Here, new users begin the registration process by clicking into the "First Time User" entry field.
+At the conclusion of the initial engagement flow, first-time users arrive at a page from which they can either sign-up (if a new user) or sign-in (if a returning user).
+Here, new users begin the registration process by clicking into the "First Time User" entry field, and following the workflow sequence shown below:

 .. image:: https://s3.amazonaws.com/peer-downloads/images/TechDocs/Register+or+login+selection.png
       :alt: Register Workflow